davidchen2001/among-us-search/README.md

-Multi-agent pathfinding problem with A* Search: Finding the best path for the imposters to kill crewmates in Among Us
+Finding the best path for the imposters to kill crewmates in Among Us

+A Multi-Agent Pathfinding Problem with A* Search